-The HELP Facility is used on 3270-type terminals in display mode.
+The HELP facility is used on 3270-type terminals in display mode.
 It can also be used on line-oriented terminals.
-All the information about commands and messages is contained in files called HELP files.
-In display mode, HELP uses XEDIT to display these files.
-In line-mode, the HELP Facility types the HELP file to your screen one line at a time.
+In display mode, the HELP facility uses XEDIT to display the HELP files.
+In line-mode, the HELP facility types the contents of the HELP file to your screen one line at a time.

-When you access the HELP Facility, HELP will EXECLOAD the HELPXED XEDIT macro, if it has not been loaded.
-Loading this file into storage improves the performance of the HELP command.
-If you occasionally use HELP, you may want to EXECDROP the HELPXED XEDIT macro to release the storage.
+When you access the HELP facility, HELP uses EXECLOAD to load the HELPXED XEDIT macro, if the macro is not loaded.
+If you only occasionally use HELP, you might want to EXECDROP the HELPXED XEDIT macro to release the storage.
 For more information, see z/VM: CMS Commands and Utilities Reference.